johnshearing/bioelectocracy/README.md

 We are still asking: [Levin on: Who Is My Neighbor?](https://youtu.be/YnObwxJZpZc?si=nJ40wWaUPfNpLseZ&t=866)

 [All intelligence is collective intelligence](https://youtu.be/YnObwxJZpZc?si=lnnk7VqOBz-127Bz&t=1074).
-The sensation of feeling that I experience in my finger tips, for instance, is not a direct experience, but rather virtual experience assembled from many signals starting a with the cells in my fingers and then relayed along by other cells to the brain cells that process the signals to produce a result which my collective self (me) perceive as sensation in the finger tips.
-My collective self (me) and therefore all my experience is not physical, but rather just signals passing between my parts (the cells) which causes all the cells, as a collective (me), to respond in some way.
-That the group of cells (I) am conscious at all is simply because some of my cells retain a relational memory of these events.
-What is this price system and how do my cells make use of it to create me?

 information is a living thing.
 Levin says "Thoughts are thinkers."

-About The Trinity
-Father - The mind.
-Infinite intelligence and love.
-Nonphysical.
-Made from the information exchanged in the universe.
-Son - that's us, The body.
-The sensation.
-The raw input.
-Holy Spirit, Our relationship.
-The nervous system.
-That which causes us to love The Father and which causes The Father to love us.

 I am realizing that the human super-organism is using groups of humans to form organs such that humans are locked into performing a single function and have little or no capacity to change their lives or even move from their geographic location.
 This is good for a few but not so good for others.